 - a.
-The Airspace Policy Group is responsible for oversight of the Class B airspace designation/modification/revocation process and issuance of all informal airspace meeting notices, NPRMs, and final rules.
-The Airspace Policy Group will provide assistance, as needed, to the Service Centers in developing Class B airspace proposals. - b.
+The Rules and Regulations Group is responsible for oversight of the Class B airspace designation/modification/revocation process and issuance of all informal airspace meeting notices, - NPRMs, and final rules.
+The Rules and Regulations Group will provide assistance, as needed, to the Service Centers in developing Class B airspace proposals. - b.
 The Service Center is responsible for coordination to determine Class B airspace candidacy or the need for modifications or revocation of an existing area.
 As part of this responsibility, the Service Center must request a staff study be conducted by the appropriate office and perform an analysis of the staff study.
-All Class B airspace establishment, modification, or revocation plans must be coordinated with the Airspace Policy Group before any public announcement.
+All Class B airspace establishment, modification, or revocation plans must be coordinated with the Pules and Pagulations Group before any public - Rules and Regulations Group before any public announcement.